 How to Apply

 To participate in the Leadership Mentoring Programme please email the IIC Office email@example.com to confirm your membership status, your current role and organisation (where applicable) and a short covering statement (150 words max) on how you would benefit from participating in the mentoring programme.
-Unfortunately, we cannot accept applications from students at this time or non-members of IIC.
+The programme will support up to 30, early and mid career members.